Best Austria Itinerary – Austria in 5-10 Days

 If you actually have 14 days in Austria, you can stay one more night in any of these destinations, and of course, you can tweak the Austria itinerary however you like.

 Personally, I think it is really hard to give exact times because we all travel differently.
-However, this itinerary is how I would spend my time in Austria – whether I stay 5 days in Austria, 7 days or 10 days.
+However, this 7-day Austria itinerary is how I would spend my time in Austria – whether I stay 5 days in Austria, 7 days or 10 days.